-Step 1: Carefully rinse quinoa then simmer covered until tender and curlicues appear.
+Step 1: Carefully rinse dry quinoa then simmer covered until tender and curlicues appear.

-Step 2: Massage kale ribbons with salt until tender and dark green.
+Step 2: Slice kale into thin ribbons and massage with salt until tender and dark green.

 Step 3: Toss warm quinoa with kale, lemon juice and olive oil.
 Then top with almonds, feta, avocado and red pepper flakes and serve!